Best Free Transcription Software in 2026

 Pros

-• Great playback controls
+• Strong playback controls

-• useful for manual cleanup and review
+• Good for cleanup and review

 Cons